 Deducting Capital Expenditures as Current Expenses

 It was a common belief that if the item was low enough in cost, such as paperclips, then the item could be written as a current expense, even though the property was expected to last more than 1 year.
 However, the IRS has never designated at what price level that property with an expected lifetime exceeding 1 year can be written as an expense or must be depreciated, so most businesses decided on their own threshold.
-There have been many rulings and court cases that attempted to define a threshold.
+Many rulings and court cases have attempted to define a threshold.
 The IRS has decided to aggregate the many rulings and court cases affecting the deduction of tangible property, codified in what the IRS calls the final tangibles regulations.
-These regulations provide a safe harbor in the form of a de minimis rule that allows the acquisition or improvement of property to be deducted as a current business expense if the cost does not exceed the de minimis limit, which for most businesses, is $2500, or, for businesses with an applicable financial statement, $5000.
+These regulations provide a safe harbor in the form of a de minimis rule allowing the acquisition or improvement of property to be deducted as a current business expense if the cost does not exceed the de minimis limit, which for most businesses, is $2500, or, for businesses with an applicable financial statement, $5000.

 The safe harbor election negates the need to determine whether small dollar expenditures for the acquisition or production of property is deductible or capitalizable.
 However, the de minimis rule does not apply to direct or allocable indirect costs for property produced or acquired for resale.

 This new safe harbor is available to all taxpayers since January 1, 2014.
 The safe harbor applies to each item and it does not decrease the amount that can be expensed under IRC §179.
 The de minimis safe harbor is most often used to deduct the cost of tangible personal property used in business, including components to maintain or repair such property.
 However, the safe harbor cannot be used to deduct the cost of land or inventory.